Lich-Corals/linux-file-converter-addon/README.md

 [![Coffee Logo](https://img.shields.io/badge/-Buy%20me%20a%20coffee-FFDD00?style=for-the-badge&logo=buymeacoffee&logoColor=black)](https://www.coff.ee/lichcorals)

 > [!IMPORTANT]
-> For and Microsoft- and _other_-Reasons, this project will migrate to Codeberg soon.
+> For and Microsoft- and _other_ reasons, this project has been moved to Codeberg.
-> Automatic updates will be updated to retrive resources from codeberg in one of the next releases.
+> Automatic updates are retrieving resources from Codeberg from version 2.1.0.
 >
-> If you still want to support this project, consider starring it on Codeberg.
+> If you still want to support this project, consider giving it a star on Codeberg.
 >
 > [![Codeberg](https://img.shields.io/badge/-view_on_codeberg-2185D0?style=for-the-badge&logo=Codeberg&logoColor=white)](https://codeberg.org/Lich-Corals/linux-file-converter-addon)